 Ocular Therapeutix, Inc. (the "Company") was incorporated on September 12, 2006 under the laws of the State of Delaware.
-The Company is a biopharmaceutical company committed to enhancing people's vision and quality of life through the development and commercialization of innovative therapies for diseases and conditions of the eye, with a specific focus on retinal disease.
-The Company's program for retinal disease is led by AXPAXLI (axitinib intravitreal implant, also known as OTX-TKI), which is based on its ELUTYX proprietary bioresorbable hydrogel-based formulation technology.
+The Company is a biopharmaceutical company focused on the formulation, development and commercialization of innovative therapies for diseases and conditions of the eye using its proprietary bioresorbable hydrogel-based formulation technology.
+The Company's mission is to build an ophthalmology-focused biopharmaceutical company that capitalizes on the gaps that the Company believes increasingly exist in the ophthalmology sector between single product companies and large, multi-product pharmaceutical companies.